ISDA Master Agreement

-The ISDA Master Agreement, published by the International Swaps and Derivatives Association, is the most commonly used master service agreement for OTC derivatives transactions internationally.
+The ISDA Master Agreement, published by the International Swaps and Derivatives Association (ISDA), is the most commonly used master service agreement for over-the-counter (OTC) derivatives transactions internationally.
 It is part of a framework of documents, designed to enable OTC derivatives to be documented fully and flexibly.
 The framework consists of a master agreement, a schedule, confirmations, definition booklets, and credit support documentation.

 The master agreement is a document agreed to between two parties that sets out standard terms that apply to all the transactions entered into between those parties.
 Each time that a transaction is entered into, the terms of the master agreement apply automatically and do not need to be re-negotiated.

 Although it is often viewed as a tool for banks and financial institutions, the Master Agreement is widely used by a wide variety of counterparties.

 Advantages

 The master agreement is quite lengthy, and the negotiation process can be burdensome, but once a master agreement is signed, the documentation of future transactions between parties is reduced to a brief confirmation of the material terms of the transaction.

 The master agreement also aids in reducing disputes by providing extensive resources defining its terms and explaining the intent of the contract, thereby preventing disputes from beginning as well as providing a neutral resource to interpret standard contractual terms.
 Finally, the master agreement greatly aids in risk and credit management for the parties.